 Scott learned how to do things that the doctors said he would never be able to do.
 To their astonishment, he learned how to swim, and to play baseball and football.
 He joined a bowling league and at his prime held a 140 average.
 My parents purchased a pool table and placed it in the basement.
 Scott became so proficient that I once brought him to visit our brother Keith at college.
 We decided to visit a bar which conveniently had a pool table where we took on all challengers in doubles, and we held the table for nearly the entire night.

-Scott’s true gift, however, lied in his ability to bring people closer together and to show unconditional love.
+Scott’s true gift, however, was his ability to bring people closer together and to show unconditional love.
 My parents became better parents—and better people—because of Scott.
 My father learned to be more patient and to be more creative in finding ways to develop Scott’s talents and teach him the courtesy and manners that made him a favorite of so many.
 My mother became intimately involved with the local chapter of AHRC to the point where eventually the Bellport group home where Scott lived for 17 years was dedicated to her memory.

 As Scott’s siblings, Sue, Keith and I learned to watch over him.
 Scott showed us love, and we grew even closer.
 We became more understanding and compassionate.
 He changed our lives.
 Sue became a special education teacher, as did one of her daughters.
 Keith became involved with an organization that serves the developmentally and intellectually disabled in Wyoming where he lives.
 I began helping parents who have disabled children plan for the time when they will no longer be around.
 Scott’s influence has extended far and wide and deep.

 Scott has outlived both of our parents.
 One consequence of living longer and having Down syndrome is the prevalence of Alzheimer’s disease.
 Scott began to show signs of that over ten years ago.
 His decline began to accelerate about two years ago.